Office of the President

 Quick Facts about our President

-Since becoming President in 2013, Bryon Grigsby has been leading Moravian College and Moravian Theological Seminary in our pursuit of academic access and innovation.
+Since becoming President in 2013, Bryon Grigsby has been leading Moravian University and Moravian Theological Seminary in our pursuit of academic access and innovation.
 Here are five facts you should know:

 - He’s an alum!
 A class of 1990 graduate, to be exact.

-- He’s a Mac guy.
-Did you know every undergraduate is issued a MacBook Pro laptop and an iPad?
+- He’s really a Mac guy.
+Did you know every undergraduate is issued a MacBook Pro laptop, iPad and Apple Pencil?

 - He’s a dog person.
 Be on the lookout for the President’s greyhounds, Mo and Benny!